EllipticalElements/ui-navigation/README.md

 UI-NAVIGATION
 ===========================

-ui-navigation is a set of responsive, mobile-friendly navigation components: ui-navbar and ui-topbar.
+ui-navigation is a set of responsive, mobile-friendly navigation components: ui-navbar, ui-topbar and ui-drawer-panel.
 It includes versions for both elliptical and polymer web components.

 # Installation